COPtoLON/KB/Quantitative Finance/README.md

 Some companies are multi-strategy, they have different algorithms and scenarios.
 Some companies are high speed, low-latency.
 Some companies are medium or low latency.

+The structure must be.
+- Management
+- Absolute essentials
+- Essentials - Researchers
+- Like-to-have - ...
+# Why?
+Guild analogue, You want to do the latest Mythic raid.
+You need to be able to do the raid mechanics, have the right gearscore, be the correct class, have the right professions and enchants...

+#
+- C-suite
+- Management?
+- Strategists
+  - Very unique
+- Researchers
+  - Specialized
+  - Strategy
+  - Tiers
+- Analysts
+  - Traders
+  - Analysts
+  - Specialized analysts
+  - Tiers
+- Developers
+  - Specialized/Generalist quant developers
+  - Low-freq quant developers
+  - Various tiers, junior, mid, senior
+- IT
+  - Webservices
+  - Software Engineers
+  - Data Center Engineers
+  - Low Latency Engineers
+  - Database Engineer
+  - IT managers
+- Utilities
+  - HR
+  - Communications
+  - Internal services

 ## Strategists
 Strategists, are uncommon or higher up in the system, they are supposed to be able to supervise the overall structure of the company and the strategies